Open WebUI Setup: ChatGPT Alternative with Docker & Ollama

 CAUTION

-Make sure you have enough storage space on your server (df -h
+Make sure you have enough storage space on your server (df -h).
+Large models can quickly take up several gigabytes.
+The RAM consumption also

 increases sharply when a model is loaded.